 The only way to know for sure if you have bed bugs is to go hunting for them!
 This is probably not the most pleasant of tasks, but it has to be done.
 You can do this; however, the simplest is to arm yourself with a good flashlight and perhaps a magnifying glass and start searching.
 The bed is probably the best place to start but leave nothing unchecked, even the most obscure places.

 You are looking for blood smears, fecal marks, cast skins, eggs, and live bugs.

 There is a vast array of bed bug treatment products available, some of which contain toxic chemicals that can prove to be really dangerous to the health of those living on the property if not used properly.

 You could also hire a professional pest control company.
 This, however, can be very costly.

 Lastly, you could use a method which does not involve anything other than plenty of time and a lot of hard work and which actually does work!

 There are 3 treatment techniques or methods that you can select.
 They are

 1) a non-chemical technique,

 3) you can hire a pest management professional.

 Each one is discussed thoroughly on this blog.
-The most effective treatment is to follow the four steps outlined previously and to use a combination of several of the methods outlined in the next part.
-Follow up on a weekly or bi-weekly basis until you are confident that you have total bed bug elimination.
+The most effective treatment is to follow the four steps outlined previously and use several of the methods outlined in the next part.
+Follow up weekly or bi-weekly until you are confident that you have total bed bug elimination.